Motokaptia/ember-cli-prerender/README.md

 ### Features

+- Easy installation.
+Most of the setup is done for you using a blueprint generator.
 - Generates sitemap.txt and sitemap.xml.
     - The sitemaps can be submitted to [Google Search Console](https://www.google.com/webmasters/tools/home?hl=en) so Google starts indexing your pages as soon as they're published.
 - Automatically scans all the routes.
 No need to manually enter your routes.